 And if you invest in some of the more unusual cultivars, you may have a new interest to “cultivate” with your local garden club or hellebore society.

-If you want to learn more about propagating plants in your garden, you’ll need these guides:
+If you want to learn more about growing hellebore flowers in your garden, you’ll need these guides: